 A Need for Humanity

 One of the things that makes the Doctor so appealing is an obvious need for humans, not just in the form of companions, but on the much grander scale as well.
 With Gallifrey destroyed you get the sense that Earth is now the closest thing the Doctor has to a homeworld.
-He/She cares about its inhabitants and the trajectory of its history and future.
-On the more personal scale, its the human companions that keep the Time Lord stable and grounded.
+He cares about its inhabitants and the trajectory of its history and future.
+On the more personal side, its the human companions that keep the Time Lord stable and grounded.

 For example take the end run of the tenth doctor, without a companion at his side he lost it.
 The 10th Doctor tried to play god and paid for it.
 The writers on Doctor Who seem acutely aware how important these human relationships are for our alien friend.
 Its a mutual dependency that balances the show and the Doctor.
 Superman, like his Time Lord counterpart has human companions too, a fact his writers sometimes try to ignore.

 Granted it is going to be unrealistic if Jimmy Olsen -no one likes you Jimmy- were to pull Superman’s blue behind out of the fire in the same way that we so often watched Rose Tyler save the day.
 Yet, we sometimes forget that Superman is Superman because of the people around him.
 His parents raised him to be a good and caring person.
 His love of Lois adds a further driving factor to the story, and even more so than the Doctor, Earth is his homeworld while Krypton is just a memory.
 He fights to defend the rights and freedoms of the people on this planet because he not only has a deep caring for humans, but because they have a deep caring for him.
 Writers try to isolate Superman, but that is wrong.
 He’s not Batman, he doesn’t need tragedy and brooding loneliness to do what he does.
-He fights for humanity out of love, like the love he experiences from his family and friends, -Batman included.
-You can’t have a Superman story without his supporting cast.
+He fights for humanity out of love, like the love he experiences from his family and friends, -Batman included- You can’t have a Superman story without his supporting cast.
 They made him and they keep him grounded, same as the Doctor.
 For some really good examples of the power of Superman’s supporting cast check out John Bryne’s limited series: Man of Steel.

 Nobody is Perfect

-Whatever you want to say about everyone’s favorite two-hearted Time Lord, he/she is still just human.
+Whatever you want to say about everyone’s favorite two-hearted Time Lord, he is still just human.
 Though it doesn’t happen often, he makes mistakes, but his mistakes aren’t like yours and mine.
 When the Doctor screws up timelines get changed, worlds get altered, and people die.
 Whether it is something as simple as leaving the TARDIS door open or shutting down a satellite that halts the progress of Earth, the Doctor has been known to make a mess of things, in big ways.
-Partly this is due to the fact that he is last of the Time Lords, and all the responsibility is left on his shoulders.
+Partly this is due to the fact that he is the last of the Time Lords, and all the responsibility is left on his shoulders.
 He is often forced into situations where he must make snap decisions to save lives.
 Most of the time he makes the right call, but every once in a while he does something that comes back to haunt him in bad and horrible ways.
 From a writer’s perspective there is a power to the fallibility of the Doctor.
 He is the last of a race of beings who used to pride themselves on managing timelines and keeping order in the universe.
 Now there is only one man left to do that and he’s not perfect.

 This, above all else, is desperately needed by the Superman franchise.
 Superman is always perfect.
 He always does the right thing.
 He always makes the right call, but why?
 He acutely feels the responsibility on his shoulders, even more than the Doctor.
 He often gets forced into situations where he must make quick decisions, but he never screws up.
 Now, TV watchers, and movie goers have an expectation of Superman saving the day, but how impacting would it be to see Superman make a decision that saves a hundred lives in the short term, but has unforeseen consequences in the long term?
 How driven would he be to correct that mistake?
 How far would he go to absolve his guilt?
 Would he have to win back the trust of the people of Earth?

 Having the morals, powers, and responsibilities of Superman are easy when everything is going great, but its in times of tragedy and self-doubt that those things are really tested and conflict is created.
-If Superman is a god and his mistakes will be bigger and much more far-reaching than our own.
+If Superman is a god, than his mistakes will be bigger and much more far-reaching than our own.
 The innate justice that guides Clark in all things needs to be tested by conflicts that are more important than punching Darkseid in the face.
 Maybe this is what Snyder was attempting to do with Man of Steel, but it came off as flat and Superman simply appeared uncaring.
 For the closest example I would suggest turning to the DCAU episode of Superman: The Animated Series, Legacy Part I & II.

 When we talk about a noble sacrifice, we are not talking about the Doctor and Superman giving their literal lives for others -though they both have on a few occasions.
 For aliens who can regenerate or are near-immortal comic book heroes, sacrificing their lives is the least they do.
 The greater sacrifice is giving up something personal, which cannot be found again.
 We see this a lot with the Doctor, when he stands on a beach proclaiming his love for Rose Tyler and knowing that he sacrificed it for the greater good of two worlds; or we see him tearfully wipe the memory of his friend Donna Noble so that she will forget him and be safe.
-Time and time again we watch the Doctor rip out his/her own heart just to safeguard his friends and the people of Earth.
+Time and time again we watch the Doctor rip out his own heart just to safeguard his friends and the people of Earth.

 Superman, on the other hand, feels very little consequences for his role as savior.
 We hardly ever see Supes give up something or someone that is part of his long standing history.
 The closest thing we get, is the sacrifice he makes by hiding the “real” Clark Kent beneath a bumbling exterior.
-We need to see Superman make the kinds of decision that require deep personal loss.
+We need to see Superman make the kinds of decisions that require deep personal loss.